soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 In addition to sending an email notification, a user notification displays a policy tip:

-- In Outlook 2013 and later and Outlook on the web.
+- In Outlook and Outlook on the web.

 - For the document on a SharePoint Online or OneDrive for Business site.